hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `mode` - (Required) The mode of the service mesh.
 Possible value is `Istio`.

+* `internal_ingress_gateway_enabled` - (Optional) Is Istio Internal Ingress Gateway enabled?

+* `external_ingress_gateway_enabled` - (Optional) Is Istio External Ingress Gateway enabled?

+-> **Note:** This requires that the Preview Feature `Microsoft.ContainerService/AzureServiceMeshPreview` is enabled and the Resource Provider is re-registered, see [the documentation](https://learn.microsoft.com/en-us/azure/aks/istio-deploy-addon#register-the-azureservicemeshpreview-feature-flag) for more information.

+-> **NOTE:** Currently only one Internal Ingress Gateway and one External Ingress Gateway are allowed per cluster

 ---

 A `service_principal` block supports the following: